thundercore/developers-portal/docs-en/ttswap.md

 2. The amount displayed has already deducted the exchange fee.

-3. TTSwap will charge a 0.3% fee for each TT ⇄ TT StableCoin transaction.
+3. TTSwap will charge a 0.3% fee for each transaction.
 (TT StableCoin ⇄ TT StableCoin's transaction fee will be taken twice, a total of 0.5991%) This fee is called the liquidity provider fee which will be paid to the liquidity providers.

 ![alt-text](assets/img/ttswap/ttswap_3.png)